-Once you have assumed a leadership role (whether you're overseeing 3 people or 50), you will find yourself moderating disputes.
-Your first instinct may be to ignore tensions, and hope your team members work it out among themselves.
+Once you have assumed a leadership role (whether you're overseeing three people or 50), you will find yourself moderating disputes.
+Your first instinct may be to ignore tensions and hope your team members work it out among themselves.

 And in some cases, this works.
 However, when conflict begins to escalate, turning a blind eye can have disastrous results.
 The consequences of poorly managed workplace conflicts include:

-- big financial losses (a recent study by CPP Global estimates employee disputes cost American businesses $359 billion in paid hours per year)
+- Big financial losses (a study by CPP Global estimates employee disputes cost American businesses $359 billion in paid hours per year)

 Knowing how to handle conflict situations strategically and compassionately will cement your authority as a leader.
 This is a key skill for gaining the trust and respect of your team.

 3. HOW DO YOU APPROACH EMPLOYEE PERFORMANCE REVIEWS?

 The traditional performance review is a once- or twice-a-year affair, which frankly, most people find totally useless.
 Today, experienced managers know that more frequent evaluations are needed to give and get feedback and ensure team members are flourishing.

 Performance reviews are crucial because they allow you to assess whether:

 - Employees are meeting expectations

 - Employees are feeling challenged and fulfilled in their roles